-- 49. Leslie made a mathematical mistake in computing her tax liability.
+- 49) Leslie made a mathematical mistake in computing her tax liability.
 Which audit program will likely catch Leslie's mistake?

-- A. DIF System.
+- A) Information matching.

-- B. Mathematical correction.
+- B) DIF System.

-- C. Document perfection.
+- C) Mathematical correction.

-- D. Information matching.
+- D) Document perfection.

-- E. None of these.
+- E) None of the choices are correct.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection 50.
-Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
+- 50) Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
 If Tyrone's tax return is chosen for audit because of his large charitable contributions, which audit program likely identified Tyrone's tax return for audit?

-A. DIF System.
+- A) Deduction Detective.

-- B. Deduction Detective.
+- B) Document perfection.

-- C. Document perfection.
+- C) Information matching.

-- D. Information matching.
+- D) DIF System.

-- E. None of these.
+- E) None of the choices are correct.